Hyainailouros: Extinction

-Hyainailouros bugtiensis was the last known species of the genus, going extinct 11.4 Ma.
-The extinction of large hyainailourines is hypothesized to have been the result of changing ecosystems and competition with carnivorans.
-While hyaenodonts in Namibia declined due to the inability to adapt to environments such as steppes, savannas, and deserts, a few lineages such as Megistotherium continued to persist.
-Some experts argued that the presence of carnivorans may have resulted in some hyaenodonts to become larger and more hypercarnivorous.
-However, the discovery of Simbakubwa suggests the key factor of the large sizes of hyainailourines was changes in the herbivore fauna as a result of changes in the Afro-Arabia landscape instead of competition with carnivorans as they diversified later in the Miocene.
-Experts believed that large hyainailourines may have declined due to the decline of large herbivores, who tend to have slow generation times and may be particularly sensitive to environmental changes.
+H. sulzeri would go extinct 15 Ma, during the Middle Miocene. ^{Including supplementary materials} Barry (2025) suggested H. bugtiensis (referred as H. sulzeri) went extinct roughly 11.4 Ma.'
+However, Mahmood et al. (2026) reclassified youngest remains of the hyainailourine as either a Hyainailouros species or Megistotherium.
+The extinction of large hyainailourines (and African hyaenodonts) has been hypothesized to have been the result of changing ecosystems and competition with carnivorans, though the latter is poorly supported.
+While hyaenodonts in Namibia declined due to the inability to adapt to environments such as steppes, savannas, and deserts, a few lineages continued to persist.
+The semidigitigrade foot posture of Hyainailouros may have allowed to have been better adapted for open environments.

+Initially, many experts have argued that the presence of carnivorans may have resulted in some hyaenodonts to become larger and more hypercarnivorous due to displacement, but the discovery of Simbakubwa suggests evolution large sizes of hyainailourines was due changes in the herbivore fauna as a result of changes in the Afro-Arabia landscape instead of competition with carnivorans, which diversified later on in the Miocene; it is instead believed that large hyainailourines may have declined due to the decline of large herbivores, which tend to have slow generation times and may be particularly sensitive to environmental changes.

 Since they were specialized on these herbivores, even if their population declined briefly, the large hyainailourines would’ve been affected by the changing resources, more so than the smaller carnivorans.
 This is seen in modern ecosystems where large hypercarnivores are affected more dramatically with environmental shifts than smaller mesocarnivores.

-Although they were likely effective scavengers, experts argued social carnivorans may have been adept at stealing large carcasses from large, solitary hyainailourines, due their larger, more complex brains.
-This would’ve resulted in the extinction of large hyainailourines as they wouldn’t be able to obtain large amounts of food needed for survival.
+Borths and Stevens (2019) hypothesized that social carnivorans may have been adept at stealing large carcasses from large, solitary hyainailourines and outcompeted them.
 However, studies have shown that larger brains have little to no roles in sociality among carnivorans, instead within carnivoran families, gregariousness tends to be correlate to the relative anterior brain volume.
+Due to the absence of canids (who dispersed into Africa by the latest Miocene), pack hunting is difficult to assess among carnivorans in Early Miocene Africa.
+Furthermore, vegetation in the Early Miocene were generally more closed, preventing pack hunting and shorter, high-speed chases from being effective.